Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 “Haydn’s Folk Harp,” the first edition of Harfenlabor’s new biannual [Festival of Historical Harp, titled Zwischen den Saiten](https://www.harfenlabor.com/news/between-the-strings-festival-of-historical-harp-first-edition-haydn-s-folk-harp/), is an artistic-scientific duel between the Single-Action-Harp around Haydn and its Alpine counterpart, the Tyrolean Folk Harp.
 The festival took place November 11–14, 2021, at Haus der Musik Innsbruck and Tiroler Landesmuseen Ferdinandeum.

-***

 2022
-In May 2022, the launch of Harfenlabor's digital edition, of which these pages are a preview.
+In May 2022, the launch of Harfenlabor's digital edition.

 ***